Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

 2. clone the repository:

-	It's recommended to put the server outside the webserver document root for security reasons.
+	It's recommended to put the server outside the web server document root for security reasons.

 	````````````````````````````````````````````````````````````````````````````